rancher/docs/content/os/v1.x/en/installation/custom-builds/custom-rancheros-iso/_index.md

 $ INTEGRATION_TESTS=0 make release
 ```

-#### Built-in other console
+#### Building with a different  console

-Sometimes you don't want to use the default console, and you don't want to switch the console every time, you can build your own RancherOS which has other console enabled.
+When building RancherOS, you have the ability to automatically start in a supported [console]({{< baseurl >}}/os/v1.x/en/installation/switching-consoles/) instead of booting into the default console and switching to your desired one.

-Here is an example of building RanchreOS which has alpine console enabled:
+Here is an example of building RanchreOS and having the alpine console enabled:

 ```
 $ OS_CONSOLE=alpine make release